getify/You-Dont-Know-JS/types & grammar/ch2.md

 b; // ["f","O","o"]
 ```

-JavaScript strings are immutable, while arrays are quite mutable.
+JavaScript `string`s are immutable, while `array`s are quite mutable.
 Moreover, the `a[1]` character position access form was not always widely valid JavaScript.
 Older versions of IE did not allow that syntax (but now they do).
 Instead, the *correct* approach has been `a.charAt(1)`.

-A further consequence of immutable strings is that none of the string methods that alter string contents modify in-place, but rather create and return new strings.
-By contrast, many of the array methods that change array contents actually *do* modify in-place.
+A further consequence of immutable `string`s is that none of the `string` methods that alter its contents can modify in-place, but rather must create and return new `string`s.
+By contrast, many of the methods that change `array` contents actually *do* modify in-place.

 ```js
 c = a.toUpperCase();